-The Pig War and subsequent joint military occupation are the stories that created San Juan island National Historical Park.
+The Pig War -- The crisis of 1859 and subsequent joint military occupation are the stories that created San Juan island National Historical Park.
 It all started with a geographical error that eventually blossomed into a an incident that brought the United States and Great Britain to the brink of war.
 The crisis was resolved by declaring the San Juan archipelago "in dispute," which encouraged smugglers, whisky peddlers, ladies of the night, and a legion of staunch settlers that prevailed to make the islands what they are today.
 Throughout the war, American Camp remained an active U.S. Army installation, garrisoned entirely by regular Army soldiers.
 Learn more.

-When the Pig War crisis of 1859 was resolved, the two nations resolved that the San Juan archipelago remain "in dispute," which encouraged smugglers, whisky peddlers, ladies of the night, and a legion of staunch settlers that prevailed to make the islands what they are today.
+Outpost of Empire -- When the Pig War crisis of 1859 was resolved, the two nations resolved that the San Juan archipelago remain "in dispute," which encouraged smugglers, whisky peddlers, prostitutes, and staunch settlers that prevailed to make the islands what they are today.
 The Royal Marine Light Infantry, an arm of the Royal Navy, established their camp 13 miles north of American Camp, where the crisis had flared.
-The lads from throughout the British Isles built a tidy camp on the shores of Westcott Creek, eventually renamed Garrison Bay.
+The Marine built a tidy camp on Westcott Creek, eventually renamed Garrison Bay.
 Learn more.